Simbioz/sequencer.js/README.md

 }
 ```

-Take a look at core and third-party extensions in the sequencer.js source for concrete examples.
+Take a look at core extensions in the sequencer.js source for concrete examples.
+The way the
+extensions are installed is slightly different from external extensions, but they still
+serve as appropriate examples.